Universal bound on microwave dissipation in superconducting circuits: Supplementary Materials

-Although the quantitative accuracy of this estimate is limited due to the approximate nature of both individual expressions, the ratio is expected to be well below unity --even in the worst-case scenario with $b \sim 10$, $\varepsilon_{C}/\Delta_0 \sim 0.1$, and $\omega \sim 0.1\, T_c$.
-This supports the general picture presented in Supplementary Materials Fig.~\ref{fig:nonequil-qp-dissip_types_qualitative-diag}, though we cannot exclude the possibility that both contributions may be comparable in certain conditions.
+Although the quantitative accuracy of this estimate is limited due to the approximate nature of both individual expressions, the ratio is expected to be well below unity---even in the worst-case scenario with $b\sim10$, $\varepsilon_{C}/\Delta_{0}\sim0.1$, and $\omega\sim0.1\,T_{c}$.
+This supports the general picture presented in Supplementary Materials Fig.~\ref{fig:nonequil-qp-dissip_types_qualitative-diag}: direct ionization dominates the loss budget unless the frequency is sufficiently low.
+Moreover, Eq.~\eqref{eq:clean-case_ionization-to-TLS_comparison} also implies that under most conditions, quasiparticle TLS dissipation is even more likely to be overshadowed by the conventional channels, such as dielectric loss.

-The presence of TLS-like subsystems of various microscopic origins in superconducting devices has received considerable attention in the literature~\citep{Muller19,DeGraaf20}, prompting the development of advanced experimental techniques to probe these degrees of freedom, alongside significant theoretical efforts to describe the emergent phenomenology.
-In particular, the standard framework for analyzing the power dependence of the quality factor~\citep[Eq.~(22)]{Muller19} is expected to be applicable in this context.
+The physics of TLS-like subsystems in superconducting devices---and, notably, the dependence of dissipation on applied power---has received considerable attention in the literature~\citep{Muller19}.
+In particular, the growth and eventual saturation of the quality factor with increasing power is considered evidence of TLS-type dissipation (see Refs.~\citep{Wang2009,hung2024} as examples).
+Indeed, the response of an individual TLS, Eq.~\eqref{eq:single-dipole_absorbed-power}, generalizes to the weakly nonlinear regime by substituting $(\omega-\omega_{0})^{2}\mapsto(\omega-\omega_{0})^{2}+\left(\boldsymbol{p},\boldsymbol{E}\right)^{2}\Gamma_{2}/\Gamma_{1}$ in the denominator (see, e.g., Ref.~\citep[Eq.
+(5)]{faoro2012}), resulting in growth and saturation of dissipation with increasing power.
+For completeness, we note that quasiparticle ionization can also exhibit a similar power dependence due to the nontrivial steady-state distribution created by the pump; see the following subsec.~\ref{subsec:Dissipation_deloc-qps}.

+However, the power absorbed by an \emph{ensemble} of TLSs strongly depends on their spectral density $n(\omega)$, even in the linear regime described above.
+The profile of $n(\omega)$ is the key difference between the quasiparticle-induced TLSs discussed here and the standard tunneling model~\citep[Eq.
+(22)]{Muller19}.
+The latter assumes a weak frequency dependence of the spectral density, $n(\omega)\sim\omega^{\mu}$ with $\mu=0-0.3$, as dictated by the atomic nature of the TLSs~\citep[Eqs.
+(9) and (10)]{Faoro15}.
+In contrast, quasiparticle TLSs exhibit a strongly $\omega$-dependent spectral density {[}see Eq.~\eqref{eq:clean-case_TLS_spectral-density}{]}.
+Therefore, the standard tunneling model~\citep[Eq.
+(22)]{Muller19} cannot be directly applied to analyze the power dependence of the quality factor.
+Instead, further theoretical and experimental effort is required to characterize the nonlinear dissipation due to quasiparticle TLSs.